The other reason Red Bull is making F1 rivals nervous

-Questions surrounding the common ownership of Red Bull Racing and RB, as well as the technical relationship between those two and others on the grid, has rivals concerned.
+Questions surrounding the common ownership of Red Bull Racing and RB, and the technical relationship between those two (and others) have rivals doubting the rigour involved in policing the current regulations.

-After decades of carefully crafting rules to ensure the mere survival of teams, the sport has rapidly been transformed and teams are in a stable if not buoyant financial position.
+After decades of carefully crafting rules to ensure mere survival, the sport has rapidly been transformed and teams are in a stable if not buoyant financial position.

-The racing is closer than it has ever been, a product of deliberately prescriptive rules, while financial regulations have done a huge amount to level the playing field.
-F1 is booming.
+The racing is closer than it has ever been, a product of deliberately prescriptive rules, while financial regulations have done a tremendous amount to level the playing field.

-That transformation has been so rapid, however, that some regulations have not kept up.
+That transformation has been so rapid, however, that regulations have in some instances not kept up.

-Where once it was appropriate to help the smaller teams save money, nine of the 10 teams are now believed to be running at the cost cap.
+Once it was appropriate to help the smaller teams save money, but nine of the 10 teams believed to be running at the cost cap.

-The argument in favour of supporting the smaller teams to survive therefore carries little weight.
+The argument in support of the practice carries less weight than it once did.

-That's doubly so when one considers buying components in comes at a pre-determined cost within the financial regulations, with suggestions it costs more to do so than developing them in-house.
+That's doubly so when one considers buying in components comes at a pre-determined cost within the financial regulations, with claims costs more than developing them in-house.

 However, putting the technical elements of the current regulations aside, a related issue also warrants being addressed.